 Heat & Salt Method

-- Raise the temperature of the fish tank to 86 degrees Fahrenheit in a course of 48 hours.
+- Raise the temperature of the fish tank to 86 degrees Fahrenheit in the course of 48 hours.

 - Keep the tank at this temperature for 10 days, and add one tablespoon of aquarium salt for every 5 gallons of water.